 5.A119 The use of the frequency band 17.3-17.7 GHz in Region 2 by systems in the fixed-satellite service (space-to-Earth) is limited to geostationary satellites.
 (WRC-23)

-ADD WG5B/433/18#10136
+MOD

-5.C119 In the frequency band 17.3-17.7 GHz, the use of the fixed-satellite service (space-to-Earth) in Region 2 shall not cause [unacceptable/harmful] interference to space station receivers nor claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A in all three Regions, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
-Upon receipt of a report of [unacceptable/harmful] interference, the notifying administration of the fixed-satellite service (space-to-Earth) shall immediately eliminate or reduce [unacceptable/harmful] interference to an acceptable level.
+5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Regions 1 and 2 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
 (WRC-23)

-MOD

-5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Region 1 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
-(WRC-03)

 MOD WG5B/433/19#10137

-5.517 In Region 2, use of the fixed-satellite (space-to-Earth) service in the band 17.7-17.8 GHz shall not cause harmful interference to nor claim protection from assignments in the broadcasting-satellite service operating in conformity with the Radio Regulations.
-(WRC-07)
+5.517 In Region 2, use of the fixed-satellite (space-to-Earth) service in the frequency band 17.3-17.8 GHz shall not cause harmful interference to nor claim protection from assignments in the broadcasting-satellite service operating in conformity with the Radio Regulations.
+(WRC-23)

 APPENDIX 30A (REV.WRC-19)*